gliluaume/angularjs-webpack/README.md

 * Production builds with cache busting.
 * Testing environment using karma to run tests and jasmine as the framework.
 * Code coverage when tests are run.
-* No gulp and no grunt, just npm scripts.
+* Angular Material design components and icons

 >Warning: Make sure you're using the latest version of Node.js and NPM